 This brief article will serve to shed light on the condition and show you alternatives to reading glasses.
 It will further highlight strategies you can adopt in order to protect your vision as you age.

-In 2015 it was estimated that 1.8 billion people in the world suffered with this condition and this figure is projected to rise to 2.1 billion by 2020.
+In 2015 it was estimated that 1.8 billion people in the world suffered from this condition and this figure is projected to rise to 2.1 billion by 2020.

-In the US, presbyopia is on the rise and is estimated that 123 million people will be affected with presbyopia by 2020.
+In the US, presbyopia is on the rise and is estimated that 123 million people will be affected by presbyopia by 2020.

 What Causes Presbyopia?

 Presbyopia is a result of the hardening of the lens inside the eye, a process resulting from changes within the proteins that make up the lens.
 Furthermore, the muscles surrounding the lens become less compliant as you age.
 Normally, the lens functions to focus light on the retina by changing shape, this is called accommodation.
 The closer an object is the harder the muscles around the lens flex to make it rounder.
 Hardening makes this process ineffective resulting in poor near vision.